SpatialTranscriptomicsResearch/st_spot_detector/README.md

 For any queries or concerns, feel free to contact the authors at the addresses given below.

 ### Client interface
-For a guide on using the ST spot detection tool, please refer to [this guide.](https://github.com/SpatialTranscriptomicsResearch/st_aligner/wiki/ST-Spot-Detector-Usage-Guide)
+For a guide on using the ST spots detection tool, please refer to [this guide.](https://github.com/SpatialTranscriptomicsResearch/st_aligner/wiki/ST-Spot-Detector-Usage-Guide)

 ## License
 MIT (see LICENSE).